 Essential oils can be used in a number of ways, including topical application.
 Although essential oils provide support to your entire body, topical application to a specific area can provide a localized effect.

-For example, if I have a headache, I love to apply Lavender oil topically to my forehead and temples.
+For example, if I have head tension, I love to apply Lavender oil topically to my forehead and temples.

 Topical application is a simple way to target a specific area of your body while enjoying the whole body benefit.